BiltuDas1/RepackInstalledWindows/README.md

-# Repack your currently installed os into install.wim file
+# What is it?
-Using this tool you can repack your currently Installed OS into your install.wim file.
+It is a tool which will help you to Pack your Current operating System (Windows) into install.wim file.

+#